kevin218/Eureka/docs/source/ecf.rst

 wave_min & wave_max
 ''''''''''''''''''''
-Start and End of the wavelength range being considered
+Start and End of the wavelength range being considered.
+Set to None to use the shortest/longest extracted wavelength from Stage 3.

 allapers